 The best racing suits feel like a second skin because they are designed to be hydrodynamic, helping a swimmer move through water with minimal resistance.
 This is achieved through advanced, water-repellent fabrics that don't get heavy.
 Instead of absorbing water, the material pushes it away, reducing drag.
 You'll also notice high-end suits have bonded or flatlock seams instead of traditional stitching.
 This creates a perfectly smooth surface, further helping your swimmer glide effortlessly through the water.
 It’s this combination of smart fabric and thoughtful design that can shave precious seconds off a race time.

-Chlorine Resistance and UV Protection
+Why Chlorine Resistance and UV Protection Matter

 If your swimmer is in the pool multiple times a week, you know how harsh chlorine can be on swimwear.
 Racing suits are an investment, so durability is key.
 Look for suits made with chlorine-resistant fabrics, which are often a blend of polyester and PBT.
 These materials withstand chemical exposure without losing their shape, color, or compression over time.
 Many of these durable fabrics also offer UPF 50+ protection, a huge plus for swimmers who train or compete outdoors.
 A quality suit will maintain its integrity, giving you more value and performance throughout its lifespan.